Adopt a Stream Training – May 19 From Noon to 2 pm

 firstname.lastname@example.org or 907.374.8890

 The Adopt-A-Stream program is a volunteer based effort coordinated by the Tanana Valley Watershed Association, (TVWA) in partnership with the City of Fairbanks’ Storm Water Advisory Committee.
 The goal is to get residents and local businesses involved in monitoring the water quality of the local rivers, lakes and streams.
 Elements of the programs include water-quality monitoring, litter pick-up, stream bank restoration and maintenance, and management of flow restrictions.
 The Adopt-A-Stream program kicked off June 1, 2007 and has been a success ever since.
-You can join our citizen scientist team at any time by contacting email@example.com
+You can join our citizen scientist team at any time by contacting us at email@example.com.

 The waterways of our community are an essential part of what makes the Tanana Valley a wonderful and exceptional place to live, work and visit.
 Assessing and improving the health of our watershed is a much bigger task than any one agency can take on.
 This is a community size task.
 Plus, this is fun and educational.
 Many of the activities within the Adopt-A-Stream program can be unique educational tools and all of the activities are an extraordinary way for members of the community to get involved.
 The results from some of the sampling or restoration efforts can lead to positive changes in waterways within the Tanana Valley Watershed (e.g., fish habitat restoration, solving erosion control problems, removing point source pollution sources).
 Let's take pride in the Tanana Valley Watershed and see what we, as a community, can accomplish together.